aomadutt/aomadutt.github.io/_pages/about.md

 ## Education

 I graduated in May 2024 with a GPA of 3.30.
-My coursework included Thermofluid Mechanics, Aerodynamics, and Computer-Aided Manufacturing and Procedural Design, equipping me with a comprehensive understanding of both theoretical and practical aspects of engineering.
+My coursework included Thermofluid Mechanics, Aerodynamics, Computer-Aided Manufacturing and Procedural Design, Dynamics of Mechanical Systems, Mechanics, Linear Physical Systems Analysis, Experimentation for Engineering Design, Modeling, Stochastic and Numerical Methods, all which have equipped me with a comprehensive understanding of both theoretical and practical aspects of engineering.

 ## Experience